See You Yesterday

 See You Yesterday is a 2019 American science fiction film directed by Stefon Bristol with a screenplay by Bristol and Fredrica Bailey based on Bristol's 2017 short film of the same name.
-It stars Eden Duncan-Smith, Dante Crichlow and Astro.
+It stars Eden Duncan-Smith, Danté Crichlow, Marsha Stephanie Blake, and Brian "Stro" Bradley.

 The film follows the story of an ambitious science prodigy, who uses her prowess and capabilities to create time machines to save her brother who has been killed by a racist police officer.
 As she tries to alter the events of the past, she will eventually face the perilous consequences of time travel.

 It was released on May 17, 2019, by Netflix.
 The film received positive reviews and was nominated for two awards at the 35th Independent Spirit Awards, with Bristol and Bailey winning Best First Screenplay.

 Plot

 C.J.
-Walker is an ambitious black science prodigy who, alongside her best friend Sebastian 'Bash' Thomas, is working together on building a time machine.
-Their first attempt, in which their backpacks catch fire and ultimately don't work, is right before the last day of school.
+Walker is an ambitious science prodigy who is working to build a time machine alongside her best friend, Sebastian "Bash" Thomas.
+Their first attempt fails shortly before the last day of school.

-C.J. and Bash's last class before the summer is with their science teacher Mr. Lockhart (fittingly played by Back to the Future's Michael J. Fox).
-As the teens are aspiring to present their last class project at the Science Expo on the week of July 5th, she asks him to raise their project grade from a B+ to an A to greater impress potential scouts.
-He invites her to contemplate the ramifications of time travel, the ethical and philosophical conundrum that it could cause.
+C.J. and Sebastian's last class is with Mr. Lockhart, their science teacher.
+As the teens are hoping to present their class project at the science expo on the week of July 5, she asks him to raise their project grade to impress potential school scouts, so they can earn university scholarships.
+He invites her to contemplate the ethical and philosophical ramifications of time travel.

-The pair successfully achieve time travel, going back 24 hours.
-Although they are aware there could be repercutions with changing the future, C.J. seeks revenge on her ex-boyfriend Jared by pranking him.
-When he gives chase he is hit by a car, luckily only breaking his arm and not killing him.
-Bash chews her out, as they narrowly miss seeing themselves and almost don't get back to the future in time.
+The pair's second attempt succeeds, sending them back 24 hours.
+C.J. seeks revenge on her ex-boyfriend Jared by pranking him.
+He chases her and is hit by a car, breaking his arm.
+Sebastian criticizes C.J. before they nearly see their past selves and return to the present.

-Back in the future, when July 4th arrives, Calvin and his friend Dennis leave a party after Jared confronts him over C.J.
+On July 4, C.J.'s older brother Calvin and his friend Dennis leave a party after Jared confronts him over C.J.
 As they are walking away, two other black men bump into them rushing down the street.
-Shortly after a police car approaches, the officers are suspicious of them.
-Mistaking them for the real thieves they had been chasing, Calvin is shot dead.
+Shortly after, a police car approaches and the officers are immediately suspicious of them.
+Mistaking them for the thieves they had been chasing, one of the officers kills Calvin.

-Grieving after the funeral, when her mother says if she could turn back time she would, C.J. insists on going back a second time.
-Although Bash is very concerned with the risk they run to alter history again, he doesn't want her to go alone.
+After Calvin's funeral, C.J. insists on going back a second time to save him.
+Sebastian expresses concern about the risk, but agrees to join her.
 They plan to reroute Calvin and Dennis before the shooting, but Jared spots and chases them for breaking his arm.
 The detour causes them to arrive too late to save Calvin.